Tadao Ando: The Self-Taught Architect!

 Tadao Ando concrete and light combination brings a minimal and unique touch to his buildings.

 He is among one of the first architects to embrace this material and no doubt why Tadao Ando and concrete are not two separate things.
-Tadao Ando architect is an iconic name in Japanese architecture.
+Tadao Ando is an iconic name in Japanese architecture.
 Concrete is the main focus in Tadao Ando architecture, he also incorporates light, water, sky, and many other natural elements in his projects.
 Tadao Ando changed the language of architecture with his unorthodox approach towards design.